Back to California

 Residential Property Insurance: Nonrenewals

-This law changes how insurance companies must handle renewing or not renewing residential property insurance policies, providing more notice and information to policyholders.
+This law changes how insurance companies must handle renewing or not renewing residential property insurance policies, requiring longer notice periods and more detailed information.

 What This Bill Does

-• Requires insurers to give policyholders an offer of renewal at least 90 days before the policy expires or a notice of nonrenewal or reduction in coverage limits at least 180 days before the expiration date.
+• Requires insurers to give policyholders an offer of renewal or a nonrenewal notice at least 90 days before the policy expires.

-• Prohibits insurance companies from refusing to renew policies based on certain claims, previous inquiries, or the age of the roof under specific conditions.
+• Prohibits insurers from refusing to issue or renew policies based on certain claims, previous inquiries, or the age of the roof under specific conditions.

-• Requires insurers to report annually to the Insurance Commissioner about policies not renewed or with reduced coverage limits.
+• Requires insurance companies to report annually to the Insurance Commissioner about policies they did not renew or reduced coverage for.

 Who It Names or Affects